How to get a sustainable office

 This checklist breaks down the complex issues into simple, easy-to-follow steps.
 Find out how to go green.

-Step 1 of 3 Before work begins
+Step 1 of 3 Before work begins on sustainable office design

 Be clear about your vision